Skip to main content

 About this employer

-The cases primarily involve Breach of Contract (5 of 21), Retaliation (5 of 21), Discrimination (4 of 21).
+The published opinions primarily involve Breach of Contract (5 of 17), Retaliation (5 of 17), Discrimination (3 of 17).
 Browse the linked claim hubs for outcome statistics and other employers facing the same allegations.
 Breach of Contract, Retaliation and Discrimination.

 Applicable statutes referenced across these rulings include: NLRA (29 U.S.C. §§ 151-169) — The National Labor Relations Act (NLRA) protects the rights of employees to organize, form or join labor unions, bargain collectively through representatives of their choosing, and engage in other concerted activities for mutual aid or protection.
-ADA (42 U.S.C. §§ 12111-12117) — The Americans with Disabilities Act (ADA) prohibits discrimination against qualified individuals with disabilities in all aspects of employment.
-See the NLRA, ADA reference pages for filing deadlines, employee thresholds, and remedies.
-NLRA and ADA.
+See the NLRA reference page for filing deadlines, employee thresholds, and remedies.
+NLRA.

-Rulings span Indiana (1), Utah (1), Ohio (1), Kentucky (1).
+Published opinions span Indiana (1), Ohio (1), Kentucky (1), Georgia (1).
 Indiana is an EEOC deferral state, which extends the federal Title VII / ADA / ADEA filing deadline from 180 to 300 days.
 Browse state-specific employment rulings for jurisdictional patterns.
-Indiana rulings, Utah rulings, Ohio rulings and Kentucky rulings.
+Indiana rulings, Ohio rulings, Kentucky rulings and Georgia rulings.

 Defendant Win